 18. Visit Dartmouth

-Just a 15-minute ferry ride from Halifax Harbour is Dartmouth.
-It has a small walkable downtown with local cafes, restaurants, bars, galleries and a lovely boardwalk.
-The main street is called Portland Street and there are lots of local businesses on it.
+Just a 15-minute ferry ride from Halifax Harbour is Dartmouth Nova Scotia.
+It has a small walkable downtown with local cafes, restaurants, bars, galleries, and a lovely boardwalk.
+The main street of Dartmouth is called Portland Street and there are lots of local businesses on it.

 Dartmouth has lots of interesting places to eat – The Canteen, Battery Park, Il Trullo, the Wooden Monkey.
 Evan’s Fresh Seafood and U Pick Fish Seafood Shack for fish and chips.
 And don’t miss The Watch that Ends the Night – brilliant name inspired by the 1958 novel.
 They offer a range of well-sized tasting/sharing plates.